San7o/hive-operator/docs/DESIGN.md

 To summarize, if an HivePolicy is created / updated, the reconciliation will check if a HiveData was already present, or create it otherwise.
-If an HivePolivy is deleted, we delegate the responsibility of deleting old HiveData to the HiveData reconciliation.
+If an HivePolicy is deleted, we delegate the responsibility of deleting old HiveData to the HiveData reconciliation.

 <a name="loader-controller"></a>